rklaehn/rklaehn.github.io/content/blog/lunar-sling-launchers.md

 With a 1000 kW external power supply, the system could do 4 launches per Earth day, or 56 launches per lunar day.
 Once tied down, each launch is 2000 kg in 2 payloads.
 So the system would pay back its landed payload mass in less than a single lunar day, and could pay back >100x its payload mass over a 10 year lifetime.

+The next part of this series is performing an analysis of the [Tether Dynamics](/blog/lunar-sling-launcher-tether-dynamics/) of a sling launcher.

 ## References

 - Gerard K. O'Neill, *[The High Frontier: Human Colonies in Space][high-frontier]*, William Morrow and Company, 1976.